Isiah Thomas: Paternity case

-Two months before Thomas's marriage to Lynn Kendall in 1985, Jenni Dones, a woman from Bloomfield Hills, Michigan, filed a paternity lawsuit against Thomas claiming that she was pregnant after having had a three- or four-month "intimate, exclusive, ongoing relationship" with him.
-Her child, Marc E. T. Dones, was born in 1986.
-After a long-running legal dispute, Thomas agreed to pay a settlement of about $52,000 and provide a monthly payment of $2,765 until Marc Dones reached 18, with Marc getting a final lump-sum amount of $100,000 at 18.
-In a case Dones filed in 1995, she was able to get additional financial support for her child and their college education.
+Two months before Thomas's marriage to Lynn Kendall in 1985, Jenni Dones, a woman from Bloomfield Hills, Michigan, filed a paternity lawsuit against Thomas.
+Dones alleged that she had become pregnant following a three- or four-month "intimate, exclusive, ongoing relationship" with Thomas.
+Dones's child, Marc E. T. Dones, was born in 1986.
+After a long-running legal dispute, Thomas agreed to pay a settlement as well as monthly payments.
+In 1995, Dones obtained additional financial support from Thomas in a separate lawsuit.
 Marc Dones has been described by the literary site thedetroiter.com as "a talented writer and poet".
-Marc Dones is the chief executive officer of the King County (WA) Regional Homelessness Authority.
+He served as chief executive officer of the King County (WA) Regional Homelessness Authority.